AliRanjipour/Iran_microeconomy_dash/README.md

 # Iran Microeconomy Dashboard

-A Streamlit dashboard for exploring Iran's microeconomic indicators using a hierarchical schema (`sub0`–`sub7`).
+A Streamlit dashboard for exploring Iran's microeconomic indicators using a hierarchical schema.

 ---